tapis-project/documentation/source/technical/pods.rst

 username and password.
 Do so by typing the following in a Python shell:

 ..
 Important::
-   Support for Pods service in Tapipy was added in version 1.2.3.
+   Support for Pods service in Tapipy requires version 1.7.0 or later.

 .. code-block:: python